squasta/PackerAzureRM/README.md

 1. Modify parameters.JSON file with NIC ID (you can get this ID with Terraform output command): fichierparametres.parameters.json
 1. Execute Powershell script:  .\ARMDeploy.ps1

-Follow these steps to destroy and clean you environnment:
+Follow these steps to destroy and clean you environment:
 1. Delete VM Generated from Packer image
 1. Terraform Destroy